KevinBatdorf/fit-to-width/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Automatically adjusts the text to fit the width of its container.
-CSS only.
+No JavaScript.

 == Description ==

 A simple, lightweight block for displaying each line of text at full width, no matter the length of the text.
 No JavaScript.

-Note: if you are installing it for the first time from the Block Inserter, WordPress has a bug where it doens't load block styles into the iFrame, so you will need to refresh.
+Note: if you are installing it for the first time from the Block Inserter, WordPress has a bug where it doesn't load block styles into the iFrame, so you will need to refresh.

 Star the project on GitHub: [https://github.com/kevinbatdorf/fit-to-width](https://github.com/kevinbatdorf/fit-to-width)